VRConservation/fbabook/chapters/program.md

 ```

 ## Assessment
-Program and project planning typically beging with a participatory assessment with your business, organization, and with board, stakeholders and clients.
+Program and project planning typically begin with a participatory assessment with your business, organization, and with board, stakeholders and clients.
 During the assessment phase, you will specify the basic parameters for your project and improve your understanding of the project’s context.
 Pages 13 through 24 of the [Open Standards for the Practice of Conservation](http://gg.gg/1agli2) provide an excellent primer on assessment.
 We recommend you take some time to review it.

 Conducting a thorough situation or problem analysis is central to your assessment work.
 Your design team should review available evidence to complete your analysis, identifying the direct threats, or core problems, and the indirect threats, also known as drivers and causes.